 Rifles, both full-bore and rimfire, are in many respects the same.
 Though they are far more of a precision instrument than your shotgun, it is still rust that is the primary enemy.

 While some hunters obsessively clean their barrel after each use, the average deer stalker might — if they’re lucky — fire one or two shots each outing.
 Therefore build-up of corrosive copper in the bore is minimal, only requiring a scrubbing with solvent every 30 rounds or so.

-Most purpose-made gun oils have a light, pure mineral base, and are also designed to be sympathetic to the oil finish on wooden stocks.
+Most purpose-made gun oil has a light, pure mineral base, and is also designed to be sympathetic to the oil finish on wooden stocks.
 Many products are now available as two-in-one cleaners and lubricants, meaning the spray contains a solvent to remove plastic fouling and powder build-up.
 In these dual-action products, the solvent evaporates and leaves the oil behind to do its job protecting your shotgun against rust.

 Some products, for example those from Napier of London — used by both Purdey and Westley Richards — also incorporate additives specifically formulated to protect your gun.

 Best all-rounder for shotguns, airguns and rifles